Cleaning your memory foam mattress can prolong its life and promote better quality sleep.

 Clean Your Mattress with a Vacuum

 With a vacuum cleaner, you can eliminate dust mites, dust, pet dander, and other pollutants from the surface of your mattress.
 Before vacuuming your mattress, remove the sheets, pillows, topper, and all other coverings.
-Then, powder the naked mattress with baking soda and leave it for 12 to 24 hours.
+Then, powder the mattress with baking soda and leave it on for 12 to 24 hours.
 The baking soda should absorb moisture and odors trapped within the top layer of the bed.

 After the baking soda has sat for long enough, slowly vacuum every surface of the bed.
 If possible, use a handheld vacuum with a small brush attachment.
 The brush should work to loosen dirt and debris from the crevices of the mattress, making it easier for the vacuum to suck it up.